1. What is the EndoPredict test?

 5. EndoPredict score

-The test gives a score, known as an EPclin Risk score, that is reported as either low or high risk.
+The test gives a score, known as an EPclin Risk score, that's reported as either low or high risk.

-Your specialist will use the score, along with other information about your breast cancer, to help decide what treatment to recommend.
+Your specialist will use this score, along with other information about your breast cancer, to help decide what treatment to recommend.

-A low risk score means it’s unlikely the breast cancer will spread to somewhere else in the body in the next 10 years.
+A low risk score means it’s unlikely the breast cancer will spread to somewhere else in the body.

 Most people with a low risk score will not need chemotherapy.

-A high risk score means it’s more likely the breast cancer will spread to somewhere else in the body in the next 10 years.
+A high risk score means it’s more likely the breast cancer will spread to somewhere else in the body.

 Chemotherapy is recommended for most people with a high risk score.